SRGBmods/QMK-Binaries/README.md

 ---

+### Start here if you are new ***
+[QMK + VIA builds](https://github.com/SRGBmods/QMK-Binaries/tree/main/QMK%2BVIA-Firmware) below this may help narrow things down, but there are several QMK forks not listed, meanwhile we still suggest using a VIA build.

+---

 ### QMK+VIA-Firmware (_We recommend these_): ###
 **One thing of note if you are attempting to use VIA or Vial to configure your keyboard you _must_ quit SignalRGB before running either software**
 #### QMK Mainline ####